Australian Institute of Health and Welfare (2022) People with disability in Australia, AIHW, Australian Government, accessed 04 December 2022.

 Get citations as an Endnote file:

-of employed working-age people with disability experienced disability discrimination in the last year.
+of employed working-age people with disability experienced disability discrimination in the previous year

 On this page:

-Some working-age (aged 15–64) people with disability, especially those with employment restrictions, can find engaging in the labour force challenging.
+Some working-age (15–64) people with disability, especially those with employment restrictions, can find engaging in the labour force challenging.

 Survey of Disability, Ageing and Carers

-Most (88% or 684,000) employed working-age people with disability do not require specific arrangements from their employer to work.
+Most (88% or 684,000) employed (salary or wage earning) working-age people with disability do not require specific arrangements from their employer to work.
 Of those who do:

 Special support person, help from someone at work or training(c)